atlanntiss/Cryptopia/README.md

 # Requirements.

-- Python 3.6 and some modules, written below.
+- Python 3.6 and some modules, listed below.
   - colorama